-ACTION 5: Retrospective analysis of human-induced cetacean mortality Aim Target Recommended actions Priority Responsible actors Investigate the feasibility of obtaining meaningful estimates of human-induced cetacean mortality over the 20th century with the view of historical reconstruction of the 'initial' population sizes and, thereby, more clear evaluation of present status and trends of Black Sea cetacean populations.
+ACTION 5: Retrospective CTION 5: Retrospective analysis of human-induced cetacean mortality Aim Target Recommended actions Priority Responsible actors Investigate the feasibility of obtaining meaningful estimates of human-induced cetacean mortality over the 20th century with the view of historical reconstruction of the 'initial' population sizes and, thereby, more clear evaluation of present status and trends of Black Sea cetacean populations.
 Adjusted understanding of population dynamics in the past and at present. (a) Preliminary study should be carried out to check up potential realizability of detailed assessment of human-induced cetacean mortality in bygone years. (b) If the revealed archival datasets appear to be accessible and suitable for such examination, the assessment should be performed and then the acquired information on cetacean removals will serve the reconstruction of past population sizes via modelling. (c) Assessment of historical data with their reference to the current status of the three Black Sea cetacean species would provide better understanding of population dynamics.
 Note: These activities are linked to Actions 1-4, 6-8, 13 and 15-17.
 In case of direct kills, above approach will require estimation of species ratios, product conversion factors and methods to account for hunting loss, so that aggregate data on total cetaceans landed by weight can be converted to removals by species, area and year.
-Secondary Cetacean experts and relevant national authorities (including ACCOBAMS focal points) in co-operation with the Secretariat of the Black Sea Commission (Black Sea SRCU of ACCOBAMS) Rationale / Background Uncontrolled directed takes were the major threat to cetaceans in the Black Sea until a total ban on this harvest was imposed in 1983.
-All three species were harvested for oil, meal and other products from the 1830s (as minimum) throughout most of the 20th century.
-As many as four to five million individuals may have been removed during this time.
-Besides, other sources of human-induced mortality (mainly bycatch in fishing gear, but also accidents at sea and fatal live-capture operations) contributed to cetacean losses.
+Secondary Cetacean experts and relevant national authorities (including ACCOBAMS focal points) in co-operation with the Secretariat of the Black Sea Commission (Black Sea SRCU of ACCOBAMS) Rationale / Background three species were har as four to five million takes were the major threat to cetaceans in the Black Sea until a total vested for oil, meal and other products from the 1830s (as minimum) t individuals may have been removed during this time.
+Besides, other but also accidents at sea and fatal live-capture operations) contributed hroughout mos sources of hur t of the 20th century.
+As many nan-induced mortality (mainly